#Just Adulting Legal Survival Guide

 • Did you refuse to submit to the test after being requested to do so by a law enforcement officer?

 Your license can be suspended even though you are later found not guilty of the driving while under the influence charge.
-The suspension is civil in nature, based on an administrative hearing, and is entirely separate from the criminal charge of D.U.I.
+The suspension is civil in nature, is based on an administrative hearing, and is entirely separate from the criminal charge of D.U.I.
 Therefore, you may want to consult an attorney for advice about such a hearing.

 See Chapter 316, Fla.
 Stat.